gokulnair2001/Air/README.md

 # Imortant Message

+* Try to run this on a device rather than simulator, works better on device :).
 * If you find this app intresting than hit me up, I will be glad to work with you and make this app more interesting.